nsaje/dotfiles/server/apt/README.md

 run using readonly database users in order to avoid accidentally changing production data.

 A word of caution: although database access is restricted to readonly, REST API calls can still write data if the test user has write premissions.
-In order to avoid changing production data every user used in APT tests should be set up to only have write permissions to agencies and/or accounts created for this purpose.
+In order to avoid changing production data, every user used in APT tests should be set up to only have write permissions to agencies and/or accounts created for this purpose.